DanielLobo2025/Discord-Study-Bot/README.md

 # discordstudybot

-Learning how to use git and the discord API to create bots for servers.
-Starting off with something basic, creating a study bot that with a command will track how long you have been studying for and will remind you to have a break every 25 minutes.
-You have the ability to end the study session as well.

-Commands so far

-!start (starts study session)
-!end (Ends study session)
-!hello (Returns hello)
-!add  (adds any amount of intergers, ex. !add 2 3 5 1, it will return the result)

-I will be adding other features soon this is just version 1, I am also trying to learn how to use git as I will need to know it on the job.
+## Summary

+I am still developing and changing this project.
+I used python and Node.js to create a study bot which keeps track of study sessions and informs you when to take breaks.
+It follows the pomodoro method where you do 25 minutes of work then take a 5 minute break then contine.
+You can end the session and see how long you studied for.
+I recently added the ability to ask chatgpt questions from the discord server and it will reply with the answer to said question.
+It uses chatgpt 3.5 turbo to answer these questions.